itd3vbox/project-manager-symfony/README.md

 # 🚀 Project Management - Symfony 📊

 This Laravel project is dedicated to creating a project management application with a robust backend architecture, developed in the form of an API.
-The main goal is to be able to connect any kind of Front End App (React, Vue.js), mobile (Android / iOS), and desktop apps (Electron, ...).s
+The main goal is to be able to connect any kind of Front End App (React, Vue.js), mobile (Android / iOS), and desktop apps (Electron, ...).

 ### Tasks